Maddalena Contarini Gradenigo: Life

-Madaluzza Contarini was born a member of the Contarini family, one of the most powerful in the Republic of Venice.
-She married Carlo Gradenigo, the Venetian governor of Verona.
+Maddalena (called Madaluzza) Contarini was born a member of the Contarini family, one of the most powerful in the Republic of Venice, as daughtor of Simeone Contarini, procurator of San Marco.

+She married Carlo Gradenigo, Bartolomeo (IV) Gradenigo, of the S. Simeone Piccolo branch (died 1755/1756), guvernor of Verona.

 The case of Madaluzza Contarini Gradenigo was one of the more famed of its time, and belonged to the Inquisition's opposition to the new freedom of aristocratic women in 18th-century Venice.
 Previously, the upper-class women of Venice had by custom lived a secluded life.
 This changed in the early 18th century, when the daughters of the doge Domenico Contarini, by their example, ended the use of zoccoli, a type of shoe customarily used by Venetian upper-class women and restricting their movements.

 After this, the female members of the Venetian aristocracy begun to participate in social life escorted by the cavaliere servente, attended the theater and kept their own apartments outside of the homes, called Casino's, which soon became known as gambling halls.

-This informal development met with great resistance from the church, who which to set examples in the opposite direction, who in 1774 banned women from behaving to freely in public and, two years later, banned women from attending the theater without a mask and a veil and prosecuted Elisabetta Labia Priuli, Maria Bon Todarini and Julia Tron for having violated the ban.
+This informal development met with great resistance from the church, who wished to set examples in the opposite direction, who in 1774 banned women from behaving to freely in public and, two years later, banned women from attending the theater without a mask and a veil and prosecuted Elisabetta Labia Priuli, Maria Bon Todarini and Julia Tron for having violated the ban.
 The case of Madaluzza Contarini Gradenigo was notable example of this conflict.